scipy-conference/scipy_proceedings/papers/mark_wiebe/blaze.rst

 distributed array computing in various contexts.
 Finally, traditional SQL databases such as MySQL and Postgres remain both popular and very powerful.

-As problem sizes increase and applications become more interdisciplinary , analysts increasingly require interaction with projects outside of the NumPy/Pandas ecosystem.
+As problem sizes increase and applications become more interdisciplinary, analysts increasingly require interaction with projects outside of the NumPy/Pandas ecosystem.
 Unfortunately, these foreign projects rarely feel as comfortable or as usable as the Pandas DataFrame.